-The 463-room resort is set on 54 acres, part of which is a sacred site preserved for native Hawaiians, so honoring local island lore and healing traditions is in the property’s DNA (it has a Hawaiian Cultural Advisor and ongoing arts and music programming for guests).
+The recently renovated 463-room resort is set on 54 acres, part of which is a sacred site preserved for native Hawaiians, so honoring local island lore and healing traditions is in the property’s DNA (it has a Hawaiian Cultural Advisor and ongoing arts and music programming for guests).
 Recreation-wise, the Ritz-Carlton has a stunning tiered pool area as well as a separate kids pool play area, six onsite restaurants, 36 holes of championship golf and water- and land-based activities for all ages.
 If you’re looking for things to do in Maui with kids, try the family-friendly Ambassadors of the Environment program developed by Jean-Michel Cousteau.

 Four Seasons Resort Maui at Wailea

 Despite sitting on a narrower piece of property than some of its neighbors in the Wailea resort complex, the Four Seasons Resort Maui at Wailea fits a lot of pampering into its 15 beachfront acres.
 This resort is the definition of island sophistication, with 307 rooms and suites (up to four bedrooms) that are consistently cited as among the most luxurious and spacious on the island.
 Along with an extensive Hawaiian art collection, this top Maui beach resort offers three notable restaurants: Ferraro’s for modern Mediterranean-Italian, DUO for steak and seafood, and the Maui outpost of Wolfgang Puck’s Spago.